 This is a good canine cookie to try if your dog has a sensitive tummy.
 Pumpkin tends to firm up loose stools and loosen up the constipated ones.
 Don't ask me why.
 I just know it works.

 1 cup PLAIN canned pumpkin

 oven to 350 degrees.
 Mix flour, cinnamon and zucchini.
 Add pumpkin.

 Mix and place teaspoon size cookies on cookie sheet and bake 25 minutes

 for some really healthy dog snacks.(They should be about an inch

 *If your cookies are more than 1", they may have to cook a few minutes longer.
 Also, if you let them cool on the cookie sheet they will be crunchier.

-Final Note: Please notice I do not ever use white flour for my dogs.
+Final Note: Please notice (sorry to repeat myself) I do not ever use white flour for my dogs.
 It's terrible stuff.
-Not only is it void of nutrition, it is treated by the body as sugar and heaven knows there is far to much canine diabetes from feeding our loved ones all the processed dog kibbles (because we didn't know better).
+Not only is it void of nutrition, it is treated by the body as sugar and heaven knows there is far to much canine diabetes from feeding our loved ones all the crummy dog treats and processed dog kibbles (because we didn't know better).

 And just for fun I wanted to share these.
 I think they are sooo fun!
 You can click on the picture to price them.